Causes and Effects of Distracted Driving

 Some people even shave or apply makeup while driving!

 While it is impossible to outlaw all distractions, many states have created laws against the biggest offenders—such as cellphone usage, texting, and driving-under-the-influence—to curb accidents.

 Distracted driving can be extremely dangerous and result in accidents with effects ranging from minor vehicle damage to a totaled car and devastating injuries.
 Increasingly, distracted driving results in fatalities.
 It can also affect your insurance premiums and even result in fines or jail time if caught.

 Each state has its own set of laws when it comes to distracted driving.
 It is important to check what the laws and penalties are in your state or any state where you plan to drive.

 Some states are banning cellphone use while driving because of the high level of distraction from the devices and the number of people using them.
 Many experts compare using a cellphone while driving to drinking and driving, because of the amount of time the driver's eyes are off the road.

 Also, some states ban all cellphone use while others ban only texting.
-As of May 2019, 48 states—including Washington, D.C., Guam, Puerto Rico, and the U.S. Virgin Islands—ban texting and driving.
+As of 2020, 48 states—as well as Washington D.C., Guam, Puerto Rico, and the U.S. Virgin Islands—ban texting and driving.